TimGeyssens/UIOMatic/docs/index.md

 ## How can I install it? ##
 UI-O-Matic can be installed from the [Nuget package repository](https://www.nuget.org/packages/Nibble.Umbra co.UIOMatic/), or build manually from the [source-code](https://github.com/TimGeyssens/UIOMatic)

+For Umbraco v7 use v2.latest of UI-O-Matic
+For Umbraco v8 use v3.latest of UI-O-Matic

 ![nuget install](img/nuget.png)